 Best friends Emily and Leslie are driving from Seattle to Palm Springs.
 They take a detour down a backroad called Devil’s Pass.
 There they try to pass the driver of a tow truck but he takes a dislike to them and begins harassing and stalking them along the route, playing a series of games that became increasingly deadly in nature.

 Wrecker is the ninth directorial film for Canadian director Micheal Bafaro.
 After writing a few screenplays, Bafaro made his directorial debut with the low-budget heist film For a Few Lousy Dollars (1998).
 Bafaro next broached genre material with the science-fiction film Sleeping Dogs (1998) and then discovered the horror genre with The Barber (2002).
-He has remained with horror ever since, turning out the likes of 11: 11 (2004), Cranes (2006), The Cycle (2009), Rise of the Damned (2011) and Embedded (2012).
+He has remained with horror ever since, turning out the likes of 11: 11 (2004), Cranes (2006), The Cycle (2009), Rise of the Damned (2011), Embedded (2012), Amber’s Descent (2020), Flu (2020), the non-genre MyPhone (2022) and 5G: The Reckoning/Ascension (2023).
 I have to admire Bafaro’s enthusiasm but not many of his films have attained very good notices.
 Wrecker is the most high-profile of Bafaro’s films to date and even received a theatrical release in some places.

 When it comes to Wrecker, it seems that rather than work from one of his own original screenplays, Bafaro has simply gone away and copied another entire film.
 To put it plainly, Wrecker is an uncredited remake of Steven Spielberg’s first film Duel (1971).
 In Duel, average salesman Dennis Weaver found himself engaged in a deadly cat-and-mouse game up against a truck along a stretch of California highway.